DanteLogo

 For ink-on-paper books, we use Amazon's Kindle Direct Publishing for printing and fulfillment.
 Like many other small presses, we use on-demand services as a commercial printer and distribution operation, retaining our own identity and catalog.
 Many of our titles have been available in UK and Europe since 2012.

 Most current Poet's Press editions are available for purchase as PDF ebooks, all priced under $5.
 The catalog web-page has links for instant ordering and download, payable via credit card or PayPal.
 Starting in 2019, some titles have been published as "ebook only."
-We do not currently publish books in epub format, preferring the Adobe PDF format, which preserves the typography, layout, color and design of our printed books.
-An epub format for our books will be developed in 2024.
+An epub format for our books was developed in mid-2024, and the first titles in epub/Kindle format have been issued.

 We have also added interesting and important public domain texts and PDFs to the website, such as the pages on Greek and Latin Poetry.
 We are searching for the best available public domain texts for major poets, and will add more as we find them.